expfactory/expfactory/docs/pages/1-generate.md

               docker run -p 80:80 <container> --database mysql+pymysql://username:password@host/dbname start docker run -p 80:80 <container> --database sqlite start docker run -p 80:80 <container> --database postgresql://username:password@host/dbname start

 ```

+Note that you can list installed experiments with `list` and library experiments with `lib`.
 The command we are interested in is `start`, and the important (Docker) arguments are the following:

 - `port`: The `-p 80:80` is telling Docker to map port 80 (the nginx web server) in the container to port 80 on our local machine.
 If we don't do this, we won't see any experiments in the browser!